Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 6. Lie about offers

-Either the buyer’s or seller’s realtor can initiate this trick.
+Either the buyer’s or seller’s Realtor can initiate this trick.

-Here’s how this deceiving scheme unfolds…
+Here’s how this typically unfolds…

 Then, they’ll promptly contact the agent selling the house.